Survey Fatigue: Why It Happens and How to Prevent It

 If you frequently send surveys to your customers or employees, they might start tuning them out.
 Over time, respondents may feel that their feedback isn’t valued if they see no changes or improvements after completing surveys.

-Adjusting the survey frequency based on the type of audience (B2B or B2C, employees) and their interaction with the company can help minimize respondent fatigue.
+Adjusting the survey frequency based on the type of audience (B2B feedback or B2C, employees) and their interaction with the company can help minimize respondent fatigue.

 Low-effort surveys tailored to the engagement level of the audience ensure effective data collection without overwhelming respondents.